ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 | 6.1. sol-meta.data-type (optional, transaction type by default) | 6. type (optional, transaction type by default) |
 | 6.2. sol-meta.address (optional) | 4. address (optional, completing the provided derivation path for account identification) |

-`crypto-sign-request` UR type provides the exact same information as `sol-sign-request` with the advantage of `crypto-sign-request` to be blockchain-agnostic.
+`sign-request` UR type provides the exact same information as `sol-sign-request` with the advantage of `sign-request` to be blockchain-agnostic.

 - **Solana signature**